 - A large energy gap (of several e V) between them.

 For conduction to take place, electrons must be given sufficient energy to jump from the valence band to the conduction band.
 An increase in temperature enables some electrons to go to the conduction band which fact accounts for the negative temperature coefficient of resistance of insulators.

 How many types of semiconductors?

 - Intrinsic or pure semiconductors

 - Extrinsic or impure semiconductors

-An intrinsic semiconductors is one which is made of the semiconductor material in its extremely pure form.
+An intrinsic semiconductor is one that is made of the semiconductor material in its extremely pure form.

-Those intrinsic semiconductors to which some suitable impurity or doping agent has been added in extremely small amount are called extrinsic or impurity semiconductors.
+Those intrinsic semiconductors to which some suitable impurity or doping agent has been added in extremely small amounts are called extrinsic or impurity semiconductors.

 Why doping material are called impurities?

 The reason why doping materials are called impurities is that they alter the structure of pure semiconductor crystals.